naccdata/nacc-flywheel/docs/development/index.md

 ### Gear scripts

-The scripts follow the same framework as outlined by Flwheel in the template project.
+The scripts are inspired by Flwheel's [template project](https://gitlab.com/flywheel-io/scientific-solutions/gears/templates/skeleton).
-(That project assumes one Gear per repository, so we don't just borrow that structure directly for this monorepo.)
+(Note that project assumes one Gear per repository, so we don't just borrow from that structure directly for this monorepo.)

 In this scheme, the Gear has two scripts `run.py` and `main.py` (or, rather, a file with a name specific to the app).
 The `run.py` script manages the environment, and the `main.py` does the computation.